Music Industry Summer Program

 Philadelphia, PA 19104

 How soon will you hear from us?
 All applications will be reviewed as we receive them and applicants will be notified within 3 weeks from receipt.
 Admissions decisions are based upon academic preparation and a commitment to learn.
 We will limit the program to approximately 50 students.
-We will mail an acceptance letter and an information package to you and your family with additional program information, and of course, more forms to complete.
+We will e-mail or mail an acceptance letter and an information package to you and your family with additional program information, and of course, more forms to complete.
 Enrollment is limited and is available on a first-come, first-serve basis upon review and acceptance of the application.

 The tuition of $1,300 includes: